 The 317 telephone area code serving Indianapolis and most of its suburbs is low on available numbers and is projected to run out in 2017.
+As a result, the new 463 area code will be added in 2016.

 - The OUCC issued a September 24, 2014 news release to invite public comments and to publicize the five public field hearings held in the fall of 2014.
 The hearings were held in Indianapolis, Carmel, Franklin, Danville, and Greenfield.